 Long covid or post covid syndrome is becoming an increasingly familiar presentation in doctor’s clinics and specialist fatigue services in the UK and around the world.
 Long covid is a fairly good description of what it is, as it follows on from the initial covid infection, but instead of affecting the chest and respiratory system, long covid’s primary symptoms are muscle pain, deep tiredness and fatigue, and, often, brain fog.

-It’s also not new, with reported cases showing up in the research and documents relating to earlier epidemics (1918 Spanish flu, SARS and Ebola).
+Post viral issues after pandemics are not new, with reported cases showing up in the research and documents relating to earlier epidemics (1918 Spanish flu, SARS and Ebola).
 The concern is that history may repeat itself as, after those outbreaks, a significant number of those who survived the illness then went on to get long-term symptoms, as are be in currently reported.
 In the case of Spanish flu it was reported that only 50% of people who recover from the Spanish flu but well enough to ever return to work.

 This concern presents potential problems for those providing services for long covid.
 We are all hopeful that there will be an increase in government funding and an interest in funding research into finding effective solutions to what has the potential to be a devastating post epidemic illness.

 As there is a body of research supporting its efficacy with fatigue and pain (see the systematic review), these issues have been instrumental in the Lightning Process research group beginning a study focused on discovering if the Lightning Process can help reduce the time it takes to return to work and wellness for those with long covid.
-The early findings are promising and we hope to have research published soon.
+The early findings are promising (see cases here) and we hope to have research published soon.